Boroughs and quarters of Hamburg: 1945 and later

 In 1969 the isles were handed back to Hamburg and administered from the borough of Hamburg-Mitte ever since.

 1 March 2008 the quarter Wilhelmsburg became part of the borough Hamburg-Mitte.
-The neighbourhood Schanzenviertel in the boroughs Altona, Eimsbüttel and Hamburg-Mitte became the quarter Sternschanze in the borough Altona.
+The neighbourhood Schanzenviertel in the boroughs Altona, Eimsbüttel, and Hamburg-Mitte became the quarter Sternschanze in the borough Altona.
 The neighborhood HafenCity was awarded the status of a quarter.

 Boroughs

 A borough of Hamburg is not comparable to other local administrations in Germany.
 The Constitution of Hamburg determines that Hamburg is both a state and a single municipality.
 But it allows that boroughs can be formed for the purpose of local administrative.
 The boroughs have minor rights to determine local administration.

 Borough councils

 The boroughs of Hamburg have their own local council (German: Bezirksversammlung, literally 'district assembly').
 The members of the Bezirksversammlung are elected every four years under a system of proportional representation.
 It consists of 45, 51 or 57 representatives, depending on the population of the borough.
-In addition to Germans, all citizen of European Union states are entitled to vote if on the day of election they have been have registered their residency in Hamburg for at least three months.
+In addition to Germans, all citizens of European Union states are entitled to vote if on the day of election they have registered their residency in Hamburg for at least three months.

 The borough councils powers is mostly to be heard in questions of local importance (e.g. the location of fire brigade stations, schools etc.) and to prioritise the work of the borough administration (Bezirksamt).